ispoleet/flare-on-2020/flare-on-2024/08_clearlyfake/README.md

 }
 ```

-Function `testStr` takes a `str` as input and checks it byte by byte.
-If a check fails, function
+To trigger function `testStr`, the prefix must be `0x5684cff5`.
+Function takes a `str` as input and
-returns a different address.
-Only if all bytes of `str` are correct program returns the correct
+checks it byte by byte.
+If a check fails, function returns a different address.
+Only if all bytes of
-address:
+`str` are correct program returns the correct address:
 ```
     0x5324eab94b236d4d1456edc574363b113cebf09d
 ```

 The correct `str` is: